rciam/keycloak-theme-vanilla/README.md

 # keycloak-theme-vanilla

-This is a custom theme for rciam installations.
+This is the vanilla theme for rciam installations.

 :red_circle: **IMPORTANT**:
-- Master branch contains the base code (and a default template)
+- In this repo, the master branch contains the base code (and a default template)
-- Any other branch inherits the master (builds the master) and applies the contained customizations.
+- Project-specific customizations "inherit" the master's code (builds the master) and add the customizations they include.
+These should reside in a different project-dedicated repository.
+For instance, the DISSCO project has its customizations in its own repo, [here](https://github.com/grnet/keycloak-theme-dissco)

 ## Installation instructions: